ComputeCanada/magic_castle/docs/design.md

 2. **Check minimum requirements**.
 Once all resources have been identified, you should be able to determine if the cloud provider can be used to deploy Magic Castle.
 If you found a name for each resource listed in table, the cloud provider can be supported.
-If some resources are missing, you will need to do read the provider's documentation to determine if the absence of the resource can be compensated for somehow.
+If some resources are missing, you will need to read the provider's documentation to determine if the absence of the resource can be compensated for somehow.

 3. **Initialize the provider folder**.
 Create a folder named after the provider.
 In this folder, create